Student Presenter Awards

 Applications must be submitted before the closest deadline following the completion of your trip.
 Applications submitted prior to the proposed trip will be held until after the travel is concluded.
 When a deadline date falls during a weekend, the deadline will be the following Monday.
 The MONTHLY deadline is the LAST DAY of the month.

 Applicants must be presenters of research or scholarly work at an appropriate meeting or conference.
 Awards will NOT be given to individuals who are not themselves presenting, even if their name(s) appear as a coauthor of the work.
 Applicants must submit proof that they will or have been presenters at the meeting or conference in the form of a printout of the program listing the applicant’s presentation from the official conference website along with the url, a copy of the cover page from a printed program and of the page that lists the applicant’s name and the date and time of the applicant’s presentation, or an official letter or e-mail addressed to the applicant stating that he or she has been accepted as a presenter at the meeting or conference.
-Applicants should also submit an abstract of the work presented.
+Applicants should also submit an abstract of the work presented, along with any receipts or an email confirmation of the purchase(s).
 Failure to submit the required materials will disqualify your application.

 Using the file naming protocol, email your completed application, with all required materials, as a single PDF, to: Student.email@example.com